wang-kee/CLAD/README.md

 We evaluate our method on the ImageNet-9 dataset, and created two foreground sets, with either GrabCut or U2-Net, by segmentation on the original images (for the train set ONLY).
 The dataset can be downloaded [here](https://drive.google.com/file/d/1FMnN8wd-XmnScV6mwWIeKXXnK0-zgoBL/view?usp=share_link), and then unzipped to the datasets directiory of the repository.
 Note that if you are using the original ImageNet-9 dataset, we suggest you to generate the foreground segmentations yourself with either GrabCut or U2-Net as we described in the paper rather than directly using the one in ImageNet-9 dataset, as the original ImageNet-9 dataset is saved in JPEG version which lowers the image quality and introduces noise in inpaiting foreground when generating positive samples.

-Besides, please also download ImageNet pretrained weights of a ResNet-50 from [here](https://drive.google.com/file/d/1idTHoHo6lGBdvFRyB1lDCMpug5AtxxJB/view?usp=sharing) and put to the model_weights directiory, otherwise you could also set the argument --train_from_scratch to 1 (hinders performance).

 ##### Step 2: Train model

 * Train baseline: